- Fishing Excursions

 Inspired by an Atlantic Seaboard pier, the Flying Fish features a floor-to-ceiling backlit glass Ferris wheel, a decorative roller coaster studded with light bulbs, whimsical bronze flying fish light fixtures, and columns covered with fish scales!
 The chefs, headed by Chef Robert Curry, prepare your meal at the open show kitchen.
 While game and vegetarian items appear routinely on the menu, Flying Fish is truly a seafood lover's paradise.
 The oak-fired dayboat scallops with lemon/tarragon risotto are just to die for, and the chardonnay steamed mussels have been called "the best ever" by someone who should know.
 Desserts are amazing as well, including warm chocolate lava cake and fresh fruit cobblers.
 Wine pairings also are on the menu.
 Although this restaurant seems very adult, it is surprisingly kid-friendly, with a scavenger hunt for younger guests printed on their menu.
 The Flying Fish Cafe is open daily from 6-11 p.m. for dinner only.

-Garden Grove at the Garden Grove -- at the WDW Swan.
-A tropical garden gazebo by day, which magically transforms into a "Gulliver's Travels" wonderland at night.
+Garden Grove - at the WDW Swan.
 There's breakfast and lunch at the Garden Grove daily -- the breakfast buffet features Disney characters on Saturday.
 There are themed dinner buffets and Disney character visits nightly.
 DVC members receive a 20% discount on food and beverage (excluding gratuities, tax and alcoholic beverages -- not valid on major holidays).

 Lobby Court Lounge -- In the WDW Swan.
 A cocktail spot by night, this area features coffee and pastries in the morning.

-Il Mulino New York -- This Italian bistro in the Swan opened in spring 2007, replacing Palio, which closed in 2006.
+Il Mulino New York -- at the WDW Swan.
+This Italian bistro opened in spring 2007, replacing Palio, which closed in 2006.
 This restaurant was recently added to the Tables in Wonderland program -- members receive a 20 percent discount on food and alcohol.

 Picabu -- Located in the WDW Dolphin, was renovated in the spring of 2006.
 In addition to "grab and go" items, such as prepackaged sandwiches and salads, Picabu is a buffeteria that also offers some made-to-order hot foods and pizza.
 Picabu also has a 24-hour convenience store with snacks and sundries.
 DVC members receive a 20% discount on food and beverage (excluding gratuities, tax and alcoholic beverages -- not valid on major holidays).